aws/aws-database-encryption-sdk-dynamodb/specification/structured-encryption/decrypt-structure.md

 This input MAY include field-value pairs which were included in the input Encryption Context during encryption, but not included in [Required Context Fields On Decrypt](./encrypt-structure.md#required-context-fields-on-decrypt).

-This input MUST NOT include field-value pairs which were not originally supplied in the [Encryption Context](./encrypt-structure.md#encryption-context), otherwise decryption MUST fail.
+This input MUST NOT include field-value pairs which were not originally supplied in the [Encryption Context] during encryption(./encrypt-structure.md#encryption-context), otherwise decryption MUST fail.

 ## Output